 I like that they use plastic chopticks, rather than those one time use bamboo chopsticks.
 They store the chopsticks in paper wrapper which shows that they care about the cleanliness of the utensils.

 Pho Hoa’s inhouse menu has colour pictures which makes ordering easier.
 Arkensen ordered from the Adventure’s Choice Pho Chin, Nam, Gau, Gan, Sach which has brisket, flank, tendon, tripe and fatty flank.
-It is … More on following page.
-Click here to continue reading
+It is … Continue reading

 It was what I call a productive day.
 I took a couple of hours nap at the hotel after a full day of roaming around Beijing.
 The day started very early at about 7AM and by the time I got back at 4PM, I had covered the Beihai Park, the Lama Temple, the Bell Tower and the Drum Tower.